rybak/VanillaWithFlake/README.md

 ### Loot Tables
 - Horses and Donkeys drop Raw Horse and Raw Donkey, respectively
 - - Raw Horse and Raw Donkey could just be renamed Raw Mutton, and Cooked Horse/Donkey can be dropped if killed while on fire, however Furnaces cannot rename items, so cooking Horse/Donkey would just result in Mutton
+- Added lots of Maps: (Had to remove because of maps not correctly generating as causing lag spikes)
+- - Abandoned Mineshaft chests now have a chance to contain a *Jungle Explorer Map* (Jungle Explorer Map)
+- - Husks now have a chance to drop *Ancient Pyramid Map* (Desert Pyramid Explorer Map) when killed by a player
+- - Strays now have a chance to drop *Old Frozen Map* (Igloo Explorer Map) when killed by a player
+- - Village Cartographer's chests now contain an *Old Mineshaft Map* (Mineshaft Explorer Map)
+- - Witches now have a chance to drop *Witch's Way Home* (Swamp Hut Explorer Map) when killed by a player
+- - Zombies now have a chance to drop *Old Mineshaft Map* (Mineshaft Explorer Map) when killed by a player
+- - Zombie Pigmen now have a chance to drop *Wonky Nether Fortress Map* (Fortress Explorer Map) when killed by a player
+- - Zombie Villagers now have a chance to drop *Villager's Map Home* (Village Explorer Map) when killed by a player

 ### GUI
 - Visual Shulkerbox contents tooltip